Forbidden City in China Coloring Page Online Free

 - Have fun with the sky—try a soft dawn or dusk gradient to set the mood.

-What are the benefits of this coloring page?
+What are the benefits of coloring Forbidden City in China Drawing ?

 - Mindfulness: Focus on the repetitive patterns and details to calm the mind.